-Child abuse is a broad terms that covers many different crimes committed against children.
-Sometimes the mistreatment of a child is very obvious and the question is who committed the offense.
+Child abuse is a broad terms that covers many different crimes committed against children but people most often use it to describe physical abuse.
+In some cases, the physical abuse of a child is very obvious and the remaining question is who committed the offense.
 But often child abuse allegations arise from innocent bruises or ambiguous statements by a child that are viewed as suspicious.
-I have a proven track record of successfully representing people accused of abusing a child physically, emotionally or sexually.
-If you anticipate being questioned about suspicions of child abuse, you should consult with a child abuse lawyer before agreeing to talk about it.
-This doesn’t just apply to questioning by police; teachers, social workers, doctors, nurses are all mandated reporters and what you tell them may be repeated to the Department of Children (DCF) and Families, the agency responsible for investigating these claims.
-You certainly should speak to a lawyer before meeting with a DCF investigator.
+I have a proven track record of successfully representing people as a child abuse defense lawyer who have been accused of abusing a child physically.
+If you anticipate being questioned about suspicions of child abuse, you should consult with a lawyer before agreeing to talk about it.
+This doesn’t just apply to questioning by police; teachers, social workers, doctors, nurses are all mandated reporters and what you tell them may be repeated to investigators from Children’s Services.
+You certainly should speak to a lawyer before meeting with an investigator from Children’s Services.

-Lawfully disciplining your child or injuries resulting from an accident may be mistaken as evidence of abuse by well-intentioned teachers, doctors, and others who interact with your child.
+Injuries resulting from a fall or other accident may be mistaken as evidence of abuse by well-intentioned teachers, doctors, and others who interact with your child.
 Bumps, bruises and suspicious marks can be misinterpreted as excessive force.
-A child’s illness or medical condition may also be mistaken for abuse.
-With infants and toddlers, false accusations of child abuse may start in a doctor’s examining room or hospital emergency room.
-Sexual abuse suspicions and charges may also arise against an innocent person.
-The alleged victim may be an emotionally troubled teen who is looking for attention or a very young child who is influenced during a custody dispute.
+A child’s illness or medical condition may also be mistaken as evidence of abuse.
+With infants and toddlers, false accusations of child abuse may start in a doctor’s examining room or hospital emergency room, as seen in much-publicized shaken baby cases.

-Child abuse accusations can be handled in different ways: they may start with a Department of Children and Family investigation that may lead to a referral to the District Attorney’s Office who then initiates criminal charges.
-In some cases, the process starts with the police arresting an individual accused of abuse and a DCF investigation follows.
-Even if you have not been charged yet, you need a Lowell child abuse lawyer to ensure that you are protected throughout the investigation.
+Child abuse accusations can be handled in different ways: they may start with an investigation by Children’s Services that may lead to a referral to the District Attorney’s Office who then initiates criminal charges.
+In some cases, the process starts with the police arresting an individual accused of abuse and a Child Services investigation follows.
+Are you looking for lawyers for child abuse cases?
+Even if you have not been charged yet, you need a Lowell or Boston child abuse defense lawyer to ensure that you are protected throughout the investigation.